DoughnutsNCookies/TypeScript-SOLID/OCP/README.md

 # 🔒 Open/Closed Principle (OCP)

-The **Open/Closed Principle (OCP)** is a SOLID design principle that states that a class should be **open for extension but closed for modification**.
+The **Open/Closed Principle (OCP)** states that a class should be **open for extension but closed for modification**.
 In other words, the behavior of a module can be extended without modifying its source code.
 This principle encourages developers to design software components that can be easily extended with new functionality without altering existing code.

 ## ❓ Problem